efchatz/pandora/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 I would like to thank Zisis Tsiatsikas and Vyron Kampourakis.
 They assist me in identifying which process contains cleartext credentials for some password managers.
-Kaspersky team for assigning [CVE-2023-23349](https://nvd.nist.gov/vuln/detail/CVE-2023-23349#) and for the [security advisory.](https://support.kaspersky.com/vulnerability/list-of-advisories/12430#180324)
+Kaspersky team for assigning [CVE-2023-23349](https://nvd.nist.gov/vuln/detail/CVE-2023-23349#) and for the [security advisory.](https://support.kaspersky.com/vulnerability/list-of-advisories/12430#180324).
+Also, I would like to thank VulnDB team, for assigning [CVE-2024-9203](https://vuldb.com/?id.278561) for Enpass.

 * [Choose an Open Source License](https://choosealicense.com)
 * [Img Shields](https://shields.io)
 * [Best-README-Template](https://github.com/othneildrew/Best-README-Template)